oKermorgant/anf_launch/README.md

 `turtlesim_launch.py` does exactly the same as `turtlesim_classic_launch.py`, but with the `simple_launch` package

 Two additional files can spawn new robots in the simulation:
-    - `single_launch.py` spawn a single robot at some (x,y,theta) position, that may or may not track a target
+    - `spawn_single_launch.py` spawn a single robot at some (x,y,theta) position, that may or may not track a target.
+This file uses the *opaque_function* idiom that allows retrieving launch arguments as raw Python types, at the cost of a more difficult debugging
-    - `spawn_launch.py` includes `single_launch.py` several times to spawn multiple robots in the simulation
+    - `spawn_all_launch.py` includes `spawn_single_launch.py` several times to spawn multiple robots in the simulation

 ## Robot description and RViz